NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 *Note that it takes around 20 minutes to load the model using a laptop CPU*.

-### ☆ Evaluation of the code coverage
+### ☆ Evaluation of test program coverage
 (*approximate runtime: 20 minutes*)

 * You can use the following command to compute the coverage repored by [Istanbul](https://istanbul.js.org/).
+This script runs on the 1,000 test programs used in our paper.

    ``` python /root/src/04_coverage_calculate.py --fuzzer=comfort --reporter_dir=/root/data/codeCoverage/coverageReporters ```